ekros/bichita-the-cat-js13k/README.md

 The mechanics are easy.
 Find the little black cat and move it using the mouse / touch.

-There is a LOT of other cats in the screen... will find it?
+There is a LOT of other cats in the screen... will you find it?

 # Build the game